kirstywilliams/ruby-kata/README.md

 8. sumDigits(number)

 	Write a function named sumDigits which takes a number as input and returns the sum of the absolute value of each of the number's decimal digits.

+9. powers(list)

+	Create a function powers that takes an array, and returns the number of subsets possible to create from that list.
+In other words, counts the power sets.